 Pursuant to the Exchange Act, we are required to disclose in this Proxy Statement the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual total compensation of all of our employees (excluding our Chief Executive Officer).
 Based on SEC rules for this disclosure and applying the methodology described below, we have determined that our Chief Executive Officer's total compensation for Fiscal 2023 was \$19,577,634, and the median of the total Fiscal 2023 compensation of all of our employees (excluding our Chief Executive Officer) was \$118,453.
-Accordingly, we estimate the ratio of our Chief Executive Officer's annual total compensation for Fiscal 2023 to the median of the Fiscal 2023 annual total compensation of all of our employees (excluding our Chief Executive Officer) to be 165 to 1.
+Accordingly, we estimate the ratio of our Chief Executive Officer's annual total compensation of all of our employees (excluding our Chief Executive Officer) to be 165 to 1.